Purpose

 1.0 Clerkship Duty Hours

 Hours of daytime work on weekdays will vary by rotation.
 Clerks should not be expected to work more than 11 hours per day on a regular basis, though this may occur on occasion.
 The weekly maximum (not including evening, night or weekend call) is 55 hours per week.
 Calculations include clinical work and scheduled educational sessions.
-Under certain circumstances, Clerks participating in an emergency medicine rotation may be required to work longer hours than those listed in this policy.

 2.0 Clerkship Call

 As part of clerkship, all Clerks are required to take call on some rotations.
-On-call experience is considered to be an essential part of clinical education during clerkship.
+On-call experience is considered an essential part of clinical education during clerkship.
 The following criteria applies to all rotations:

-- Weekend call is defined as between Friday evening to Monday morning, including statutory holidays.
+• Weekend call is defined as between Friday evening to Monday morning, including statutory holidays.

-- Clerks should not be on call 3 weekends in a row.
+• Clerks should not be on call 3 weekends in a row.

-- The call schedule for Clerks should not exceed 1-in-4 (or 1-in-3 if home call) averaged over the entire rotation.
+• The call schedule for Clerks should not exceed 1-in-4 days (or 1-in-3 days if home call) averaged over the entire rotation.

-- On occasion, in some rotations, the call schedule may be more than 1-in-4 but must not exceed this standard on average during the whole rotation.
+• On occasion, in some rotations, the call schedule may be more than 1-in-4 but must not exceed this standard on average during the whole rotation.
 Where 1-in-4 is modified, the departmental Rotation coordinator should consult with the student(s) involved.

-- Home Call is defined as either not being in hospital for call, or with call finishing at 2300H.
-If a student who is on Home Call has to come into the hospital, or work in the hospital, after 2300H for clinical duties, the postcall policy will be followed (I.e. they can be off call after 1200H and have a post-call day.)
+• Home Call is defined as either not being in hospital for call, or with call finishing at 2300h.
+If a student who is on Home Call has to come into the hospital, or work in the hospital, after 2300h for clinical duties, the post-call policy will be followed (i.e. they can be off call after 1200h and have a post-call day.)

-- Please note: if a student is on “home call” less than or equal to 2300, they are expected to attend regular duties the next day.
+• Please note: if a student is on “home call” less than or equal to 2300, they are expected to attend regular duties the next day.

-- No clerk should be on call later than 2300, on Monday night and should be finished their clinical duties at this time to allow Clerks adequate rest in preparation for the mandatory Selected Topics in Medicine sessions scheduled every Tuesday from 0800 to 1100.
+• No clerk should be on call later than 2300h, on Monday night and should be finished their clinical duties at this time to allow Clerks adequate rest in preparation for the mandatory Selected Topics in Medicine sessions scheduled every Tuesday from 0800 to 1100.

-- Students who take vacation are not required to take extra call.
+• Students who take vacation are not required to take extra call.

-- Switchboard must be notified if a switch is made in the call schedule
+• Switchboard must be notified if a switch is made in the call schedule

 Timely notification of call schedules is an essential part of ensuring optimal student education during clerkship.
 The provision of the call schedule on a timely basis is the professional responsibility of the departmental rotation coordinator or departmental administrator of the rotation.
 Final call schedules must be provided to the students at a minimum of two-weeks prior to the start of the rotation.